Midcul/IncanBot/README.md

 # Scoring
 💎 = 1 point
-🏆 = 5 points each for the first three drawn, and 10 points each for the last two.
+🏆 = 5 points each for the first three drawn, and 10 points each for the next two

 Happy exploring!